 The three weeks between the 17th of Tammuz and 9 B'Av are a time of mourning the destruction of Jerusalem and all the calamities that have befallen the Jewish People throughout history.
-For those three Shabbatot, the custom is to read a specific set of Haftarot that are called "The Calamitous Three", in Aramaic, "Tlata de'Puranuta".
-The first week we read the first chapter of Yirmiyahu which warns of the impending destruction of Jerusalem.
+For those three Shabbatot, the custom is to read a specific set of Haftarot that are called in Aramaic, "Tlata de'Puranuta" ("the three of calamity").
+The first week, which falls out on either Pinchas or Matot, we read the first chapter of Yirmiyahu.

-One might think that the Haftarah would focus on describing the sins of the Jewish People which led to that destruction, or on describing the destruction itself.
-However, this chapter only hints at the destruction with word play and symbolic images, and the sins are mentioned in passing.
-It's just not that scary.
+One might think that the Haftarah would focus on describing the sins of the Jewish People which led to the destruction of Jerusalem, or on describing the destruction itself.
+However, the first chapter of Yirmiyahu is just not that scary.
+It only hints at the destruction with allusions and symbolic images, and the sins are mentioned only in passing.

-So if the Haftarah is not about the causes of the destruction and not about the destruction itself, what does it teach us about this distressing time of the year?
+So if the Haftarah is not about the causes of the destruction and not about the destruction itself, why do we read it during the weeks of mourning of the destruction?